MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/offering-Canadian-Privacy-Laws.md

 ## How to implement

-### Privacy at Microsoft

-Get details on Microsoft privacy principles and standards and on privacy laws specific to Canada.
-[Learn more](offering-iso-27001.md).
+- [Privacy at Microsoft](offering-iso-27001.md): Get details on Microsoft privacy principles and standards and on privacy laws specific to Canada.

-### Compliance checklist: Canada

-Learn more about Azure and Intune functionalities that can help meet Canadian privacy laws.
-[Learn more](offering-iso-27018.md).
+- [Compliance checklist for Canada](offering-iso-27018.md): Learn more about Azure and Intune functionalities that can help meet Canadian privacy laws.

-### Azure data protection

-Azure provides customers with strong data security, both by default and as customer options.
-[Learn more](http://www.microsoftvolumelicensing.com/DocumentSearch.aspx).
+- [Azure data protection](http://www.microsoftvolumelicensing.com/DocumentSearch.aspx): Azure provides customers with strong data security, both by default and as customer options.

 ## About Canadian Privacy Laws